Cumulo-pro/Celestia-monitoring/bridge-monitor/README.md

 ### Exclusive Use of Node Exporter

-No additional applications or services are needed apart from Node Exporter, which should already be implemented to monitor server resources.
+No additional applications or services are needed apart from **Node Exporter**, which should already be implemented to monitor server resources.
 This simplifies the setup and reduces administrative overhead.

 ### No Impact on Server Resources